+APPENDIX I

+BENEFITS FOR

+LAB INSTRUCTORS,

+NURSE EDUCATORS,

-APPENDIX I: BENEFITS FOR NURSE EDUCATORS, LAB INSTRUCTORS, COADY INSTITUTE PROGRAM STAFF, LEARNING SKILLS INSTRUCTORS AND DIETETIC EDUCATORS
+COADY INSTITUTE PROGRAM STAFF,

+LEARNING SKILLS INSTRUCTORS,

+AND DIETETIC EDUCATORS

-1.10 Sick Leave
+1.0 Sick Leave

-- 1.10.1 Purpose: To establish the conditions under which paid sick leave may be granted to employees. - 1.10.2 Policy: The employer provides protection for its regular, full-time employees against loss of income sustained because of illness. - a) Employees accrue at the rate of one and one-half (1 1/2) days for every full month the employee is employed accumulative up to a maximum of seventy-five (75) working days. - b) The employer reserves the right to require satisfactory proof of illness before any sick leave is granted.
+- 1.1 Purpose: To establish the conditions under which paid Sick Leave may be granted to employees. - 1.2 Policy: The employer provides protection for its regular, full-time employees against loss of income sustained because of illness. - 1.2.1 Employees accrue at the rate of one-and-one-half (1 1⁄2) days for every full month the employee is employed accumulative up to a maximum of seventy-five (75) working days. - 1.2.2 The employer reserves the right to require satisfactory proof of illness where the illness extends more than five (5) working days or where the employee has had two (2) or more absences of fewer than five (5) working days in the previous twelve (12) months.
 Medical documentation may also be required to facilitate a return to work.
 The University will be reasonable in its requests for such documentation and will respect the member's right to privacy.
-The University will ensure that strict protocols are in place to restrict access to and to maintain the confidentiality of such information. - c) With the exception of holidays a deduction shall be made from accumulated sick leave of all normal working days absent for sick leave. - d) Regular Part-Time staff members will be eligible for the above entitlements based on a pro rata basis.
+The University will ensure that strict protocols are in place to restrict access to and to maintain the confidentiality of such information. - 1.2.3 If the University requires a Member to submit medical documentation and there is a charge for the documentation, the University will reimburse the individual. - 1.2.4 With the exception of holidays, a deduction shall be made from accumulated Sick Leave of all normal working days absent for Sick Leave. - 1.2.5 Regular Part-Time staff members will be eligible for the above entitlements based on a prorated basis.

-1.11 Emergency Family Days
+2.0 Emergency Family Days

-The University recognizes that with the stress of modern life and the change in workforce demographics come the added responsibilities for family concerns that may need to be addressed during the regular work week.
-In this regard, the University provides two days per vacation year per employee to attend to family emergencies.
-These days are intended to cover time needed for looking after sick children, elderly parents, disabled family members or other events of a serious nature that would normally require unpaid time off.
+2.1 The University recognizes that with the stress of modern life and the change in workforce demographics come the added responsibilities for family concerns that may need to be addressed during the regular work week.
+In this regard, the University provides two (2) days per vacation year per employee to attend to family emergencies.
+These days are intended to cover time needed for looking after sick children, elderly parents, disabled family members, or other events of a serious nature that would normally require unpaid time off.
 These days do not accumulate and do not roll forward from one year to the next.

-1.12 Vacations
+3.0 Vacations

-Vacation entitlement in a given year is calculated based on completed employment as of June 30th of the current year's employment.
-For the purposes of vacation entitlement, years of service is defined as the number of academic years in which a member has completed employment.
-For partial years of service, entitlement is pro-rated based on number of months worked and is calculated as follows:
+3.1 Vacation entitlement in a given year is calculated based on completed employment as of June 30 of the current year's employment.
+For the purposes of vacation entitlement, years of service is defined as the number of Academic Years in which a member has completed employment.
+For partial years of service, entitlement is prorated based on number of months worked and is calculated as follows: